 Power-Assisted Liposuction (PAL) uses vibrations; Laser-Assisted Liposuction (LAL) uses laser energy; Fluid-Assisted Liposuction (FAL) works as a water jet.

 Though each of these techniques is different, they are all effective.
 None of them is clearly superior over the other.
 It all depends on the doctor, and on the patient.

 Doctors may perform liposuction under local anesthesia, sedation, or full general anesthesia.
 The type of anesthesia you need will depend on the size of the area your doctor is treating.
 In general, the larger the area they are treating, the more anesthesia you need.

-The incisions for liposuction are small.
-There isn’t much scarring.
+The incisions for liposuction are small, so there isn’t much scarring after liposuction recovery.

 But the recovery period for liposuction is still about two or three weeks.
 After this time, the full results will be visible.
 During this time, bruising and swelling are common.
 Patients can resume light exercise after a few days.

 Vanquish is a completely non-invasive procedure.
 It does not require anesthesia at all.

 During the Vanquish procedure, your doctor will place a disposable gel pad over the treatment area.
 This is to protect your skin.
 Next, a cooling head goes over this gel pad, and your doctor activates the suctioning.

 This machine has a base that cools the liquid flowing through the headpiece.
 The suction pulls the fatty area into this headpiece, where it comes in contact with the freezing liquid, thus freezing the fat.